Benefits of self compassion for adhd women

 Self-compassion is being mindful of our pain or suffering and intentional about soothing and comforting ourselves so that we can alleviate our suffering in a kind and wise way.

-You see how self-compassionate you are by using this tool developed by Dr Kristen Neff the self-compassion scale (SCS).
+You see how self-compassionate you are by using this tool developed by Dr Kristen Neff, the self-compassion scale (SCS).
 This scale is used in the research studies that have been done over the past 17 years (there are well over 1000).

 Stevens, L., & Woodruff, C. C. (2018).
-The neuroscience of empathy, compassion, and self-compassion London: Elsevier Academic press.
+The neuroscience of empathy, compassion, and self-compassion.
+Elsevier Academic Press.